-This vegan hot chocolate recipe is like a hug in a mug.
-It’s SO creamy without a touch of dairy, perfectly sweet yet completely refined sugar free!
-I know you’re going to be sipping on this recipe all winter long.
+This vegan hot chocolate is like a hug in a mug.
+It’s so creamy without a touch of dairy, perfectly sweet yet completely refined sugar free and surprisingly healthy!
+You’re going to be sipping on this recipe all winter long.

 Or maybe you’re more into gingerbread cookies, but either way, I think that sounds like the most perfect winter day ever.

-First, you’ll want to add the cocoa powder, cinnamon and a small pinch of sea salt (about 1/16 tsp) to a pot and whisk together.
+First, you’ll want to add the cocoa powder, cinnamon and a small pinch of salt (about 1/8 tsp) to a pot and whisk together.

 Stir in the canned coconut milk, maple syrup and vanilla extract.
-If you have an immersion blender, it really comes in handy (no pun intended) with this recipe because it helps to combine all the ingredients and make it super creamy and frothy.
+If you have an immersion blender, it really comes in handy with this recipe because it helps to combine all the ingredients and make it super creamy and frothy.

 If you don’t have an immersion blender, a good old fashioned whisk will work just fine, or you can add all of the ingredients to a regular blender to get the same frothy feel.